Fundal Subserosal Uterine Fibroids: Causes, Symptoms, Diagnosis, and Treatment

 • Your stomach and small intestine can digest protein and starch together.
 The stomach releases acid to digest protein, and the small intestine neutralizes that acid to break down carbohydrates.

 • Evidence does not show that eating protein and starch together harms digestion.
-In fact, small amounts of fat in lean meats may help absorb fat-soluble vitamins in vegetables and starches.
+In fact, small amounts of fat in lean meats may help absorb fat-soluble vitamins in vegetables and starches, improving overall digestive health.

 2. Proteins and Fats